INHERITANCE MATTERS AND DEATH DUTIES FOR BRITISH PASSPORT HOLDERS LEAVING PROPERTY IN SPANISH TERRITORY

 - Original and authenticated apostilled legalized copy of UK Probate certificate will be required. (from this point on A & LT stands for Apostilled and Legally translated and applies to ANY documentation which is not in the Spanish language The Apostille is obtained from the UK’s Foreign Office a Traductor Juridica can be found online or locally)

-- Get an authenticated copy of the Spanish Will or if only a UK will is available original and A & LT – If no will is available at all then a UK Probate letter of administration A & LT will be required
+- Get an authenticated copy of the Spanish Will or if only a UK will is available the original and A & LT – If the deceased was a Non Fiscal resident in Spain and/or no will is available at all, then a UK Probate letter of administration A & LT will be required

 - Obtain confirmation of last will status and life insurance policy status in Spain from Madrid central registry via a Spanish Notary or apply yourself